osa1/int-proj/Report.markdown

-modular staging", described in [Lightweight Modular Staging, A Pragmatic Approach to Runtime Code Generation and Compiled DSLs, Rompf and Odersky](http://infoscience.epfl.ch/record/150347/files/gpce63-rompf.pdf), which allows staging by changing only type annotations.
+modular staging", described in [Lightweight Modular Staging, A Pragmatic Approach to Runtime Code Generation and Compiled DSLs, Rompf and Odersky](http://infoscience.epfl.ch/record/150347/files/gpce63-rompf.pdf), which allows staging by changing type annotations.
+TODO: Improve this part.
+IIRC, LMS also needs some kind of overloading to be able to represent some terms as code.